TheAlgorithms/Java/CONTRIBUTING.md

 ## How to contribute?
+##Welcome to Java, feel free to suggest somethng new

 NOTE: *We DO NOT add leetcode problems.
 They are just applications of basic principles that can be found in other algorithms included in the repository.*